Melanoma Clinical Trial

 Participant has an active autoimmune disease.
 Participants with type 1 diabetes mellitus, endocrinopathies stably maintained on appropriate replacement therapy, or skin disorders (e.g., vitiligo, psoriasis, or alopecia) not requiring systemic treatment are allowed.

 Participant has a known history of human immunodeficiency virus (HIV) infection.
-However, participants with HIV with CD4+ T-cell counts ≥ 350 cells/µL and no history of AIDS-defining opportunistic infections within the past 6 months are eligible.
+However, participants with HIV with cluster of differentiation 4 (CD4)+ T-cell counts ≥ 350 cells/µL and no history of AIDS-defining opportunistic infections within the past 6 months are eligible.
 NOTE: Screening for HIV infection should be conducted per local requirements.

 Participant has any of the following per screening serology test: